renode/renode-docs/source/introduction/testing.rst

 The ``RENODEKEYWORDS`` variable (initialized by the ``renode-test`` script) contains the path to the `renode-keywords.robot <https://github.com/renode/renode/blob/master/src/Renode/RobotFrameworkEngine/renode-keywords.robot>`_ script responsible for setting up the connection with Renode.
 Other settings configure the suite/test setup and teardowns.

-It is recommented to copy the above ``Settings`` section to each new robot test file.
+It is recommended to copy the above ``Settings`` section to each new robot test file.

 Adding new test cases
 +++++++++++++++++++++

 Each robot test file might contain many test cases.
 For general instructions on how to define tests cases, please refer to `the Robot Framework documentation <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html>`_.
-In this section we will focus on using the Robot Framework-Renode integration.
+In this section, we will focus on using the Robot Framework-Renode integration.

 The Robot Framework-Renode integration layer provides keywords allowing the user to control and inspect the state of the simulation directly from the Robot Framework test file in a similar manner to the built-in keywords.
 The `basic keywords <https://github.com/renode/renode/blob/master/src/Renode/RobotFrameworkEngine/RenodeKeywords.cs>`_ allow the user to: